gladstargtschool6/chirp22/README.md

 # chirp22
-For the development of tech
+Chirp will help sharing necessary information with the help of twitter.